cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 algorithms currently believed to be secure will be broken.
 Hybrid constructions that combine both PQ and traditional algorithms can help moderate this risk while still providing security against quantum attack.
-If construted properly, a hybrid KEM will retain certain security properties even if one of the two constituent KEMs is compromised.
+If constructed properly, a hybrid KEM will retain certain security properties even if one of the two constituent KEMs is compromised.
 If the PQ KEM is broken, then the hybrid KEM should continue to provide security against non-quantum attackers by virtue of its traditional KEM component.
 If the